Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Introduction

-We propose a high-level training approach that trade extra computation time for substantial saving of GPU memory.
-Fig.~\ref{FigCompare} (b) illustrates our main idea.
-Our approach finds an optimal split of the DNN computation graph that requires the smallest memory for re-forward training.
-During re-forward training, only tensors at a subset of layers are stored during the first forward, and the missing tensors needed during backward are computed via extra \textsl{local forwards}.
-Due to the extra forward process, we named our approach as \textbf{Re-forwarding}.
-The total memory cost is the sum of the cost at the subset of layers and the maximum memory cost among local re-forwards.
-Training with Re-forwarding leads to substantial memory reduction.
-We propose sophisticate theories and efficient algorithms that achieve the optimal memory solution of \textit{arbitrary} computation graphs.
-Note that recent affordable GPUs (e.g., Nvidia GTX 1080-Ti, RTX 2080 Ti), although limited in memory (~11GB), provide exceptional improvement in GPU cores and FLOPS.
-Trading computation time for memory is a very attractive solution that make it possible to train very heavy DNNs with finite GPU memory.
+GCP is a high-level training approach that trade extra computation time for substantial saving of GPU memory.
+Fig.~\ref{FigCompare} (b) illustrates its main idea.
+During GCP training, only a subset of intermediate tensors (which are called Gradient Checkpoints (GCs)) are stored in the first forward, and the missing tensors needed during backward are computed via extra local re-forwards.
+The total memory cost is the sum of the cost at the subset of intermediate tensors and the maximum memory cost among local re-forwards.
+Training with GCP can lead to substantial memory reduction, with the time overhead of local re-forwards.
+To achieve maximal memory cut-offs, one needs optimal algorithms to search for GCs. \textbf{The GC searching algorithm is a preprocessing step of GCP training, and only needs to be run once for one computation graph.}

+In this paper, we propose sophisticate theories and efficient algorithms that, for the first time, automatically find the \textbf{optimal} GCs in \textbf{Arbitrary} Computation Graphs(ACG), opens the gate of GCP training to a vast family of DNNs from ResNet to the Neural Architecture Search(NAS) networks.
+Compared to existing GC searching (only applicable to Linear Computation Graphs(LCG) such as VGG), the optimality of our approach does not pose any assumption on computation graph, thus applicable to ACGs.
+Our optimal GCs lead to the smallest memory cost in GCP training.
+Using our GC searching algorithm, the GCP training can accommodate much larger models, on the same \textbf{physical} GPU memory (see the table in Fig.~\ref{FigCompare}).
+For instance, on 4 RTX2080Ti GPUs, regular training can typically train a ResNet50 image classification model of $3\times224\times224$ input size with $256$ batch size.